May Thirtieth Movement: The Nanjing Road incident

-Just after the trial of the arrested students began, Shanghai Municipal Police arrested 15 ringleaders of a student protest being held on and around Nanjing Road, in the foreign controlled International Settlement.
+Just after the trial of the arrested students began, Shanghai Municipal Police arrested 15 ringleaders of a student protest being held on and around Nanjing Road, in the International Settlement where it is controlled by other countries.
 The protesters were held in Louza (Laozha) police station, which by 2:45 pm was facing a "huge crowd" of Chinese that had amassed outside.
 The demonstrators demanded the arrested ringleaders be returned to them.
-Police on Nanking Road reported the crowd, which was between 1,500 and 2,000 strong, started good-naturedly but became more aggressive as arrests were made.
+According to the recollections of the eyewitness Ding Jinxian published on Wenhu News, she and five other classmates were escorted into the old gate detention house by the police.
+Inside the detention center, they witnessed classmate Qu Jingbai being beaten to the point of vomiting and losing teeth by the British police for shouting anti-imperialist slogans.